We are proud members of Washington Association for Substance Abuse & Violence Prevention

 Youth Leading Change (YLC) is a high school club in Pierce County that encourages youth to spread the message of prevention to their peers.
 YLC youth focus on general prevention issues in their community.
 Some of these include: drug use, underage drinking, teen suicide, teen pregnancy, prescription drug abuse and many more.
-YLC is a youth lead program that gives students the knowledge and skills necessary to serve as leaders in their communities.
-Youth involved in YLC become empowered to take a stand and fight to help educate others about community safety, peer pressure, civic engagement and prevention.
+YLC is a youth-led program that gives students the knowledge and skills necessary to serve as leaders in their communities.
+YLC members are empowered to take a stand and help educate others about community safety, peer pressure, civic engagement and prevention.

-Each YLC Chapter is led by Core Youth Leaders (CYL) who are trained in Prevention Techniques.
+Each YLC Chapter is led by Core Youth Leaders (CYL) who are trained in Prevention Techniques and leadership skills.
 Youth are in charge of organizing and directing their group with the supervision of a Youth Mobilizer and a Teacher-Coach/Advisor from the school campus.

 There are YLC Chapters in:

-- Bethel School District - Bethel and Spanaway Lakes High Schools
+- Bethel School District - Bethel and Spanaway Lake High Schools

 - Franklin Pierce School District - Franklin Pierce and Washington High Schools